Would you like to spend an unforgettable holiday enjoying pristine beaches and a colourful sea?

-Set along Capo Coda Cavallo peninsula, this long and narrow beautiful beach is surrounded by dense vegetation of Mediterranean maquis, highlighted by the contrast between its golden sand and the turquoise blue of the limpid waters (pic of the cover).
+Set along Capo Coda Cavallo peninsula, this long and narrow beautiful beach is surrounded by dense vegetation of Mediterranean maquis, highlighted by the contrast between its golden sand and the turquoise blue of the limpid waters.

 Proceeding towards Punta Est Village, you can spot the beach from above, enjoying an incredible view.